webik150/Pokemon-World-Wide-Adventures/README.md

     -RiverWater (free)
     -UniStorm (60$)
-3.Create a new project in unity (THIS WILL BE THE MAIN PROJECT) and name it as you like (i.e. PokemonWWA) 4.Import all the dependencies + Standart Assets + Music and sounds (More in Music and Sounds) 5.Merge the repository into the project folder
+3.Create a new project in unity (THIS WILL BE THE MAIN PROJECT) and name it as you like (i.e. PokemonWWA) 4.Import all the dependencies + Music and sounds (More in Music and Sounds) 5.Merge the repository into the project folder
     -All the files go directly into the project folder.
 It should merge correctly.
 !!!!IF YOU WANT MUSIC AND/OR SOUNDS GO TO Music and Sounds!!!!